Summer in Poland: the highest temperatures and the highest rainfall, can’t resist images of blooming nature in Poland in the summertime

 Weather in Poland in July

+July is a month characterized by hot weather and warm nights in Poland.
 Average monthly temperature in July in Poland is 19°C / 66°F, and average monthly rainfall level is 89 mm.
 July is the warmest month in Poland, also in July the highest rainfall is recorded.
+There is a Polish proverb about July: “W lipcowym skwarze w Polsce jak na Saharze” (In the heat of July in Poland it is like the Sahara).

 July in Poland is a paradise for people who appreciate healthy local food.
 Tones of fresh colorful fruits: wild strawberries, rhubarb, strawberries, sweet cherries, sour cherries, bilberries, raspberries, gooseberries, currants, brambles (click here to check out our delicious photo guide to the best Polish fruits to eat during summer and learn more about jagodzianki (bilberry yeast bun), sour cherry soup, strawberry jams and smoothies or kompot rabarbarowy (rhubarb drink).